filecoin-project/network-info/README.md

 # Filecoin Network Information

-This repo contains information about all the active Filecoin networks.
-To follow steps to connect to a Filecoin network, please visit [Connect to a network](https://docs.filecoin.io/how-to/networks/) on the Filecoin Documentation site.
-The information in this repo will soon be automatically rendered onto a separate website or the Filecoin Documentation site.

-## Current Active Networks and Usage Information

-See [this page](https://docs.filecoin.io/how-to/networks/) on the Filecoin Documentation Site.
+This repo is the source of https://network.filecoin.io and contains information about all the active Filecoin networks.
+It is the source of truth for all network information, related links etc. and should be the only place where this information is maintained.

+For information about how to connect to a network using a Filecoin node (i.e. Lotus), check the Filecoin documentation: https://docs.filecoin.io
 ## Network Information Data Model

 For each Filecoin network, we include the following information:
 - Network name
+- Network summary and description
 - Network status:
   - 🔴 Network down for all participants
   - 🟡 Network is unstable (down for some participants, but not all)